ourveryown/elixir-jwt-graphql-boiler/README.md

-# Elixir JWT REST Boiler plate project
+# Elixir JWT GraphQL Boiler plate project

-This is an example of how we should do authorization for a REST based project.
+This is an example of how we should do authorization for a GraphQL based project.